fumieval/rhythm-game-tutorial/draft.md

 where `drawPrimitive`, `applyVFX`, `withMatrix` is environment-dependent.

-In other words, free structures is a kind of DSL.
-They encourages the reusability, independence of programs.
-Andres Löh's [Monads for free!](https://skillsmatter.com/skillscasts/4430-monads-for-free) is a great introduction of free structures.
+In other words, free structures is a kind of DSL which encourages the reusability and independence of programs.
+Andres Löh's [Monads for free!](https://skillsmatter.com/skillscasts/4430-monads-for-free) is a great introduction for free structures.

 Call puts together a few kinds of transformation in `Affine` class.
 Thanks to type families, we can use the same operation for both 2D and 3D. `Normal` is the normal vector, which is 3-dimensional vector in 3D but it is just `Float` in 2D.